Some More Sparse Bounds for Rough and Smooth Pseudodifferential Operators: Sparse Bounds from Scale-Invariant to Bounds

 With the sparse collection $\mathcal{S}$ and decomposition \eqref{formfunctiondecomp} in hand, we can proceed to the sparse form bound.
-Using \eqref{formfunctiondecomp} with $k=m(j)$, Hölder's inequality, and both the support properties of $T_j$ and \eqref{intro:Lr_Ls_averagebounds}, we can write
+Recall from the statement of the proposition that the function $\iota$ connects $T_j$ to cubes of size $2^{-\iota(j)}$.
+Using \eqref{formfunctiondecomp} with $k=\iota(j)$, Hölder's inequality, and both the support properties of $T_j$ and \eqref{intro:Lr_Ls_averagebounds}, we can write